Federated Generative Learning with Foundation Models: Experimental Results

-\paragraph{Number of Synthetic Data.} By comparing the results of 1.3$k$ synthetic images per class in Figure~\ref{fig:blip} and 20$k$ synthetic images per class Table~\ref{tb:imgnet_subset}, we find the performance of our method can significantly improve by synthesizing more training samples, \ie from 73.2\% to 85.2\% on the Imagenette dataset.
-We further study the influence of synthetic image number and model performance in Figure~\ref{fig:num_syn} on four 10-category datasets.
+\paragraph{Number of Synthetic Data.} By comparing the results of 1.3$k$ synthetic images per class in Appendix (Fig.~\ref{fig:blip}) and 20$k$ synthetic images per class~\cref{tb:imgnet_subset}, we find the performance of our method can significantly improve by synthesizing more training samples, \ie from 73.2\% to 85.2\% on the Imagenette dataset.
+We further study the influence of synthetic image number and model performance in~\cref{fig:num_syn} on four 10-category datasets.
 We synthesize more images per class by integrating the prompts and more random noises.
-Obviously, as the number of images per class increases from 2k to 20k, the model's testing accuracy improves consistently for all datasets.
-Hence, our Federated Generative Learning can easily improve the performance by synthesizing more training samples in the server with little extra cost.
+Obviously, as the number of images per class increases from 2k to 20k, the test accuracy improves consistently.